phpcan/phpcan/README.md

 A route that contains one or more wildcards it is considered dynamic.
 All other routes are static.
 The simplest form of a wildcard consists of an identifier enclosed in angle brackets (e.g. <name>).
 The identifier should be unique for a given route.
 Each wildcard matches one or more characters, but stops at the first slash (/).
-This equals a regular expression of [^/]+ and ensures that only one path segment is matched and routes with more than one value holder stay unambiguous.
+This equals a regular expression of [^/]+ and ensures that only one path segment is matched and routes with more than one wildcard stay unambiguous.

 Dynamic Routes
 ==============